tendai22/dpans94_ja/app.md

 > 3 footnote These terms are not defined in the Standard.
 They are mentioned here for historical continuity.

 A Standard Program may use the return stack directly only for temporarily storing values.
 Every value  examined or removed from the return stack using R@, R>, or 2R> must have been put on the stack explicitly using >R or 2>R. Even this must be done carefully since the system may use the return stack to hold return  addresses and loop-control parameters.
-Section 3.2.3.3 Return stack of the Standard has a list of  restrictions.
+Section **3.2.3.3  Return stack** of the Standard has a list of  restrictions.

 ## E.5 ROMed application disciplines and conventions

-When a Standard System provides a data space which is uniformly readable and writeable we may term this  environment “RAM-only”.
+When a Standard System provides a data space which is uniformly readable and writeable we may term this  environment "RAM-only".

-Programs designed for ROMed application must divide data space into at least two parts: a writeable and  readable uninitialized part, called “RAM”, and a read-only initialized part, called “ROM”.
-A third  possibility, a writeable and readable initialized part, normally called “initialized RAM”, is not addressed by  this discipline.
+Programs designed for ROMed application must divide data space into at least two parts: a writeable and  readable uninitialized part, called "RAM", and a read-only initialized part, called "ROM".
+A third  possibility, a writeable and readable initialized part, normally called "initialized RAM", is not addressed by  this discipline.
 A Standard Program must explicitly initialize the RAM data space as needed.

 The separation of data space into RAM and ROM is meaningful only during the generation of the ROMed  program.
 If the ROMed program is itself a standard development system, it has the same taxonomy as an  ordinary RAM-only system.